mbendtsen/touch_issue_net_core/README.md

 1. Build and run
 1. Touch/tap the white area.

 Actual: Two event is shown, PreviewMouseDown and PreviewTouchDown.
+Touch scrolling works.